asood-life/into-the-wild/README.md

 <h3 id="overview">Overview</h3>
 <div>
    The project is a culmination of inspiration drawn from above, crafted to ensure a fulfilling experience.
 Explore the rich and diverse fauna inhabiting these habitats.
-The application developed empowers users to navigate through a curated list of animals, enabling them to select their preferred species and discover them in their habitats.
+The application, thus developed empowers users to navigate through a curated list of animals, enabling them to select their preferred species and discover them in their habitats.
 </div>

 <h3 id="implementation">Implementation</h3>